horstjens/ThePythonGameBook/goblindice001.rst

      combat_round_counter = 0

-If you have read the instructions above you have basically read a program (that is a set of instructions) and you could now simulate Gruntys combat performance by using those instructions, paper and pen to keep track of combat rounds and hitpoints, and some sort of random generators (for whole numbers you could roll a dice or randomly open a book and read the page number.
-For float values you could use a method like touching a ruler with a pen behind your back and reading the value of where the pen touched - or by simply making the numbers up in your mind).
+If you have read the instructions above you have basically read a program (that is a set of instructions) and you could now simulate Gruntys combat performance by using those instructions, a pair of dice and paper and pen to keep track of combat rounds and hitpoints.

 To let a computer do this task instead, a set of commands and concepts is necessary:

-:term:`Variables`: numbers that can have different values over time, like the testdummys hitpoints or the round counter
+  * :term:`Variables`: numbers that can have different values over time, like the testdummys hitpoints or the round counter

-:term:`Operators` to compare two variables
+  * :term:`Operators` to compare two variables

-:term:`Control structures`:
+  * :term:`Control structures`:

-a :term:`Conditional` ("if") statement to decide what to do if the attack value is greater than the defense value
+     * a :term:`Conditional` ``if`` statement to decide what to do if the attack value is greater than the defense value

-a :term:`Loop` to repeat the whole process as long as necessary
+     * a :term:`Loop` to repeat the whole process as long as necessary

-Some random generator :term:`functions`
+  * Some random generator :term:`functions`

 Code